mattmakai/fullstackpython.com/content/pages/examples/flask/flask-globals-session.markdown

 sortorder: 500021013
 toc: False
 sidebartitle: flask.globals session
-meta: Python example code for the session function from the flask.globals module of the Flask project.
+meta: Python example code for the session callable from the flask.globals module of the Flask project.

-session is a function within the flask.globals module of the Flask project.
+session is a callable within the flask.globals module of the Flask project.

 ## Example 1 from Flask AppBuilder